nOS Trading 0.5% Lower This Week (NOS)

-nOS (CURRENCY:NOS) traded 1.2% higher against the US dollar during the one day period ending at 10:00 AM Eastern on April 14th. nOS has a total market cap of $5.28 million and approximately $4,230.00 worth of nOS was traded on exchanges in the last day.
-Over the last week, nOS has traded 0.5% lower against the US dollar.
-One nOS coin can currently be bought for about $0.0515 or 0.00000454 BTC on popular cryptocurrency exchanges including Bilaxy, Hotbit and Switcheo Network.
+nOS (CURRENCY:NOS) traded 1.2% higher against the US dollar during the 24-hour period ending at 0:00 AM Eastern on April 19th. nOS has a market cap of $5.28 million and approximately $4,230.00 worth of nOS was traded on exchanges in the last 24 hours.
+During the last week, nOS has traded down 0.5% against the US dollar.
+One nOS coin can now be purchased for approximately $0.0515 or 0.00000454 BTC on exchanges including Bilaxy, Hotbit and Switcheo Network.

 - KnoxFS (old) (KFX) traded 4.3% higher against the dollar and now trades at $19.25 or 0.00049793 BTC.